 Deciding to trek through the Darién Gap is probably not the wisest life decision you will ever make.
 However, if you’re intent on doing so despite the very real risks, it’s highly advisable to try and make use of local guides.
 The cost of this could well make it the most expensive as well as most dangerous option.

 You will also need to do a lot of research into how to pack for the trip and what you should bring.
 The rivers are dirty and you will need a large amount of clean water.
 You also need to factor in and take precautions against the risk of malaria which is high and be prepared to be eaten alive by all sorts of insects on the long trek through the jungle which may take over a week.

 You can get more information on attempting the crossing in local towns on either side of the border and if you are lucky you may find other mildly insane travellers who are planning to cross the Darién Gap on foot.
 There are also some tour companies that arrange group crossings of the Darién Gap such as Secret Compass but costs are high and they aren’t running any currently, presumably due to the Covid-19 pandemic.

 The Safer Options

-Going the other way then Panama City is the best place to arrange the trip (ask in your hostel) and there is normally plenty of boats doing the route every week.
+Going the other way then Panama City is the best place to arrange the trip (ask in your hostel) and there are normally plenty of boats doing the route every week.
 It’s worth considering whether food/drinks are included in the price, what extras are included such as diving/snorkeling etc, maybe try and meet your fellow passengers/crew (make sure they’re not going to drive you insane) and also consider whether you suffer from seasickness because you will be spending several days on a fairly small boat.

-3. A Combo of Boats & Flights
+- By a Combo of Boats & Flights

-This article was published in November 2011.
+This article was fully updated in June 2021.